-Once you’ve mastered autofocus mode selection and autofocus area selection, do yourself a favour and learn about back button focusing.
+Once you’ve mastered autofocus mode selection and autofocus area selection, do yourself a favour and learn the back button focusing technique.
 Trust me, once you’ve gone back button, you’ll never go back.

-With back button focusing you can track your subject until the exact moment everything aligns perfectly.
-At this point you will already be focused and able to take the shot without delay.
+With back button autofocusing you can track your subject until the exact moment everything aligns perfectly.
+At this point you’ll already be focused so you can take the shot without delay.

-Using the shutter button to focus delays the moment and can lead to missing the shot because:
+Using the shutter release button to autofocus delays the moment and can lead to missing the shot because:

-- In that split second your subject may have moved out of the area of focus, so your shot will not be sharp, especially if you’re shooting with a shallow depth of field.
+- In that split second your subject may have moved out of the area of focus, so your shot won’t be sharp, especially if you’re using a shallow depth of field

-- Even worse, your camera might “hunt” for focus at exactly the moment you want to take the shot, causing you to miss the shot.
-“Hunting” for focus is when the camera, in trying to lock focus, works through the full focus range of the lens.
+- Even worse, your camera might “hunt” for focus at exactly the moment you want to take the shot, causing you to miss it.
+“Hunting” for focus is when the camera’s autofocus system, in trying to lock focus, works through the full focus range of the camera lens

 Depressing the shutter button

 This may seem like the most obvious thing in the world, but in the heat of the moment we do some strange things.
 So, I’m hoping that by stating the obvious, you’ll subconsciously be aware of it and won’t:

 - Jab your shutter down